LazerLab/twitter-fake-news-replication/README.md

 pct_fake - percentage of all shares/exposures that were to/from any fake news site
 ```

+## Supersharers and superconsumers (```panel_accounts/super_people_analyses```)

+Code for Figure 2 and Section S.9.

+### Code
+- `generate_superspreaders_figure.R` generates Figure 2 under `img/bar.pdf` and `img/bar_exp.pdf`
+- `superPeopleAnalyses.R` generates data for Table S3.
+Its output is included here in `superPeopleAnalyses-out.txt`.

+### Data
+Both scripts rely on  `panel.tsv` from the restricted data release.

 ## Exposure, sharing, and sharing per exposure regressions

 The analysis in ```exp_share_regressions/exp_share_reg.Rmd``` covers the results that focus on the individual characteristics associated with exposure and sharing of fake news.
-These are reported in the main body of the paper (sections 'who was exposed to fake news sources?' and 'who shared fake news sources?' as well as in sections S11-13 of the supplamentary materials.
+These are reported in the main body of the paper (sections 'who was exposed to fake news sources?' and 'who shared fake news sources?' as well as in sections S.11-13 of the supplementary materials.

-While the data for replicating this analysis is available under restricted-access, the output of its execution on (de-identified data) is available for easy viewing in html format at ```exp_share_regressions/exp_share_reg.nb.html```.
+While the data for replicating this analysis is available under restricted-access, the output of its execution (on de-identified data) is available for easy viewing in html format at ```exp_share_regressions/exp_share_reg.nb.html```.

-## ```coexposure_network```
+## Coexposure network

 ### Code
 The script ```coexposure_network/analysis.R``` generates Figure 7 from the main text, as well as Figures S10 and S11 in the supplementary.